 Bites To The Face Or Ears

 Parrots can screech at around 120 decibels.
-That can be heard for miles.
-In some cases, a parrot scream will reach up to 155 decibels, which causes very real hearing damage.
-You may not want such a loud animal so close to your ear, especially when parrots just scream for fun.
+In some cases, a parrot’s scream can reach up to 155 decibels, which can cause hearing damage.
+You won’t want such a loud, vocal animal so close to your ears.

 Parrots get spooked easily.
-Sudden noises, lights, or movements could send your bird into a frenzy.
-If it’s sitting on your shoulder, it may harm you by:
+Sudden noises, lights, or movements could send the parrot into a frenzy because it fears for its life.
+If a parrot’s sitting on your shoulder, it might do the following:

 Owner Lacks Control

-If your parrot has behavioral issues, such as biting, screaming, and ignoring your commands, these get worse on your shoulder.
-The bird will be harder to control, so you may not be able to properly correct it.
-This lets it get away with the behavior, worsening it over time.
+If the parrot has behavioral issues, such as biting and ignoring commands, these could worsen when on your shoulder.
+The parrot will be harder to control, gradually worsening over time.

 Parrot May Slide Off

-This is not an issue for larger parrots, like macaws and cockatiels.
-However, small species, especially parrotlets, may slide off of your shoulder due to their feet being so small.
-This can leave your pet to flutter around and possibly harm itself.
+This isn’t an issue for larger parrots, like macaws and cockatiels.
+Small species, like parrotlets, may slide off as their feet are tiny, leading to injury.

-If your parrot is well-behaved, properly trained, and bonded with you, then perching on your shoulder will be fine.
-The parrot already knows how it needs to behave and will respect that on its favorite perch.
-This can reward the parrot with:
+Perching on your shoulder is okay if the parrot is well-behaved, trained, and bonded with you.
+The parrot knows how to behave and will respect that on its favorite perch.

 You Must Put It There